piersharding/moodle-google/README.md

 of Moodle with Google (or Google with Moodle - depending on your point of view).

-This work is derived from the Moodlerooms (http://development.moodlerooms.com - gauth, gmail,gaccess) Google integration work, added to, and updated for Moodle 2.x.
+This work is derived from the Moodlerooms (http://development.moodlerooms.com - gmail,gaccess) Google integration work, added to, and updated for Moodle 2.x.

 The plugins consist of: